kikiisong/HCI-homework/index.md

 It might not seem like a serious problem.
 Isn’t it just an a-few-minute break?
 Not really.
 It’s silently draining your cognitive energy.

-Task switching incurs cognitive costs.
-The switching is most expensive when going from an easier task to a complex one immediately.
+Task switching incurs cognitive costs[^4].
+The switching is most expensive when going from an easier task to a complex one immediately[^5].
 Responses will be significantly slower after such a switch.
 Normally, looking at our phone is a much easier task than the real task we want to finish but gets interrupted frequently.

 The notification system makes things worse.
 When a notification draws your attention, it’s eating your limited daily cognitive resource up.
 Whether you click on it and get distracted for a few minutes or just simply look at it for a few seconds, the intake and process of information are done.
-Study shows that email and other notifications increase inattention and stress.
+Study shows that email and other notifications increase inattention and stress[^6][^7].
 This is also why browsing on your phone is not a proper relaxation of your brain.
 As much as you are not deliberately contemplating, using your phone is inevitably cognitive demanding because of the massive amount of information present online.

 ### Getting my life together